Mohd-saqr/data-structures-and-algorithms/Java/Challenge-12/README.md

 # Trees
-the tree is type of non-linear data structures it contain Node and each node has Node left and node right and each nod connect by other .
+the tree is type of non-linear data structures it contain Node and each BTNode has Node left and BTNode right and each nod connect by other .

 ## Challenge
 we want to create binary tree and sum method of depth  traversal with type